anilkeshwani/speech-text-alignment/docs/mls_data_interrogation.md

 wget https://dl.fbaipublicfiles.com/mls/mls_english.tar.gz # takes ~30 hours at ~25MB/s download speed
 ```

-Since the archive is 2.4TB, a manifest of files contained can be obtained via the following command, which takes 3+ hours to complete:
+Since the archive is 2.4TB, a manifest of files contained can be obtained via the following command, which takes ~5:10 to complete:

 ```bash
 tar --list -f mls_english.tar.gz > archive_list.txt # run inside a tmux session; takes 3+ hours to complete